MySQL® settings

 : Enables using theFLUSH OPTIMIZER_COSTSoperator. -

 SHOW ROUTINE: Enables viewing all definitions of stored procedures and functions in theinformation_schema.ROUTINEStable (including those where a user with this privilege is not specified in theDEFINERfield).
-Enables use of statements:- SHOW CREATE FUNCTION
+It enables using the following statements:- SHOW CREATE FUNCTION

 : Provides detailed information about a stored function. - SHOW FUNCTION STATUS